masum184e/handbook/IoT.md

 - ADC (Analog-to-Digital Converter) is a module that converts an analog voltage signal into a digital value.
 - The ESP32 has two ADC peripherals: ADC1 and ADC2.
+- Computer only understand digital data, then how will it process analog data.
+Here come ADC pin, this pin read analog data but convert it as digital data as computer can understand.

 | **Feature**           | **ADC1**                                          | **ADC2**                                             |
 | --------------------- | ------------------------------------------------- | ---------------------------------------------------- |